tannewt/wa-law.org/bill/2021-22/sb/5172/S/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/Senate%20Bills/5172-S.xml)
 ## Section 1
-(1) The legislature recognizes that the numerous cases in Washington state have addressed the application of the prospective and retroactive effect of the courts' decisions, and that the courts have established a general rule favoring retroactivity.
+1. The legislature recognizes that the numerous cases in Washington state have addressed the application of the prospective and retroactive effect of the courts' decisions, and that the courts have established a general rule favoring retroactivity.
 The legislature finds that recent decisions relating to overtime wage claims create exceptional cases requiring unique legislative action.

-(2) The legislature intends to address the retroactive effect of court decisions concerning overtime wage claims by removing an exceptional constitutionally suspect historical exemption and by creating an affirmative defense for employers which are affected by the elimination of the exceptional historical exemption.
+2. The legislature intends to address the retroactive effect of court decisions concerning overtime wage claims by removing an exceptional constitutionally suspect historical exemption and by creating an affirmative defense for employers which are affected by the elimination of the exceptional historical exemption.

+## Section 2
+> This section adds a new section to an existing chapter [49.46](/rcw/49_labor_regulations/49.46_minimum_wage_requirements_and_labor_standards.md).
+Here is the [modified chapter](rcw/49_labor_regulations/49.46_minimum_wage_requirements_and_labor_standards.md) for context.

+In any cause of action filed in court on or after October 11, 2017, and before June 30, 2024, seeking overtime pay under the provisions of RCW 49.46.130 or other provision of state or local law, the employer and any other person alleged to be liable for overtime pay shall have an affirmative defense to any claim or cause of action for recovery of wages, damages, statutory penalties, or civil penalties, actual damages, and attorneys' fees and costs based solely upon the employer's failure to pay an employee overtime pay due under RCW 49.46.130 if the employer or person alleged to be liable elects the remedies and pays the compensation as described in section 4 of this act.

 ## Section 3
 > This section modifies existing section [49.46.130](/rcw/49_labor_regulations/49.46_minimum_wage_requirements_and_labor_standards.md).
 Here is the [modified chapter](rcw/49_labor_regulations/49.46_minimum_wage_requirements_and_labor_standards.md) for context.